Alliot404/websites/README.md

 # websites
-Collection of all the website developed by me
+## Collection of all the website developed by [Alliot](https://github.com/Alliot404).

-#school-website:
+### school-website:

-This folder contains the website which i have developed for a private school.
+- This folder contains the website which i have developed for a private school.

-This is a tatic website
+- This is a tatic website

-HTML, CSS, Java-script and Bootsrap for UI
+- HTML, CSS, Java-script and Bootsrap for UI